Wandalen/wMathModels/doc/eng/tutorial/Introduction.md

 ### Mathematical model

-Formal description of the system using mathematical concepts and language.
+A formal description of the system using mathematical concepts and language.

 ### Making an instance

-Every model has a certain pair of routines `make` and `from` for creation an instance of it.
+Every model has a certain pair of routines `make` and `from` for creating an instance of it.
 Creation an instance without arguments creates an instance with default parameters.
-In addition, each model defines routine `is` which answers the question: "is this essence an instance of this model".
+Also, each model defines routine `is` which answers the question: "is this essence an instance of this model".

 ### Routine make

-The routine `make` allows to create an instance of a model.
-New instance can be created based on a given dimensionality or another instance.
+The routine `make` allows us to create an instance of a model.
+A new instance can be created based on a given dimensionality or another instance.
 If an instance of a model is used as an argument, the new instance will be a copy of the original instance.

-Creation of an instance of the model `box` with dimesions by default:
+Creation of an instance of the model `box` with dimensions by default:

 ```js
 var box = _.box.make();